 The apostles called on Jesus in their need because they had faith in him.
 The five men we remember today shared their lives and offered their lives to God as his servants.
 They lived a time of great division and pain, and met the challenge of this time with the Gospel of Jesus.
 We remember them primarily for the witness they gave to Christ in their lives, not for the violent manner of their death.
 They lived for Christ, this is what is important.
 The violent manner of their death was and is a disgrace, but we are called to focus on the grace present in their lives.

 I am a foreigner living here in Argentina.
 I do not pretend to understand the history of this country or of that time, but I do come from a country that has experienced violence and division.
 In Ireland we experienced a civil war, when Irish men fought Irish men.
 In the Gaelic language it was known as the “cogadh Na gcarad”, which translates as, the war between friends.
 This description of that conflict also expresses a desire for unity and healing, to reunite once more as friends.
 This nation also experienced violent division.
-I pray today for healing and peace for johnny3this nation, for peace in my own land, and for peace in the world.
+I pray today for healing and peace for this nation, for peace in my own land, and for peace in the world.
 Emilio, Salvador, Pedro, Alfie Dufrau and Alfie Kelly committed themselves to the Gospel of Jesus.
 This Gospel desires healing and reconciliation, peace and community, forgiveness and love.
 We pray for the grace today to forgive those responsible for this terrible act of violence, we ask that we would live out the Gospel message in our hearts, our communities and our homes, we ask that we would bring light and love to our world.
 We ask for the peace which only Jesus can bring. + Amen.